QuelleQim/Project-milstone-1-gym/README.md

 https://developers.google.com/maps/gmp-get-started

 - Favicon.ico and app icon generator
-    The project uses a favicon made with the favicon.ico generator tool.
+    The project uses a favicon made with the favicon.ico generator tool to make the page more visually appealing.
 The image is a cropped version of the company logo. https://www.favicon-generator.org/